UCIDataLab/PP_dialog_models/README.md

 Details of the usage can be found in the code docstring.

 - `HMMDialogModel` <br>
-Class for running Hidden Markov Model on top of some base independent model.
+Class for running Hidden Markov Model on top of some base independent model. <br>
 `fit_model(tr_data)` to train data, `predict_viterbi(te_data)` to make prediction.<br>
 Details of the usage can be found in the code docstring.

+- `DialogResult` <br>
+Class that stores the results and calculates and prints out the scores.

-#### mhddata.py
+### mhddata.py
 Classes for the data.
 The classes loads the data and pre-processes.
 - `DialogData` : Base class for dialog data.
 - `MHDTrainData` : Class for MHD training data.